Many or all companies we feature compensate us. Compensation and editorial

 What is Aspire?

-Aspire is a new home equity investment platform (also referred to as a home equity agreement, or HEA, platform).
+The Aspire HEI is a newer home equity investment (also referred to as a home equity agreement, or HEA) offering.
 Its parent company, Redwood Trust, launched Aspire in September 2023.
 HEIs are relatively new themselves; some of Aspire HEI’s core competitors launched within the last decade.

-Aspire’s home equity investment platform allows homeowners to tap into the equity they’ve built in their homes in a way that’s unique from traditional home equity loans and lines of credit.
-Instead of making monthly payments (with interest) on a home equity loan, homeowners receive a lump sum of cash in exchange for a share of their home’s future value.
+The Aspire HEI allows homeowners to tap into the equity they’ve built in their homes in a way that’s unique from traditional home equity loans and lines of credit.
+Instead of making monthly payments (with interest) on a home equity loan, homeowners receive a lump sum of cash in exchange for a share of their home’s future change in value.

 Redwood Trust is headquartered in Mill Valley, California.
-Its Aspire HEI platform is currently available in the following states:
+Its Aspire HEI product is currently available in the following states:

 • Arizona